 Redfin completed a similar comparison of national construction numbers against the nationwide average experienced since 1970.
 However, Redfin’s nationwide chart doesn’t paint the full picture of the excess construction which occurred in California during the 1960s through 1980s.

 In 1960 — when the charts above begin — there were 5.5 million housing units.
-Since then, housing has increased 152% to 13.8 million housing units, as of 2014 Census data.
+Since then, housing has increased 156% to just over 14 million housing units, as of 2016.
 Unlike California’s steady population increase, most of this construction occurred rapidly during 1960s through the late-1980s.

 In the meantime, California’s population has increased around 2% each year, totaling a 147% increase over 1960 — which is basically the same increase that has taken place in construction.